Flight-Free-UK/flight_free_uk_website/source/posts/how-to-lead-your-tribe.html.markdown

 In evolutionary timescales, homo sapiens were recently still roaming the savannah, and in that time, parts of our brains haven’t evolved at anywhere near the pace of the society around us.
 We spend every day trying to use primitive instincts to navigate an increasingly complex world.

-> "How do we get the people we care about to care about what we care about as much as we care about it?"
+> How do we get the people we care about to care about what we care about as much as we care about it?

 Anxiety is a feeling we all experience, some more than others.
 But this isn’t a surprise: our brains are still tuned to be on guard for what we perceive as ‘danger’.
 In the wilderness this might have been a large animal that saw us as prey, or a neighbouring tribe trying to invade our camp.
 This has now transferred to worries about anything from our health to the thought of being in certain situations which the brain interprets as dangerous.
 In the wild this would have been extremely useful and often life-saving but the chances of you getting killed at a job interview are usually fairly low.